mohini-tripathi/REST-API-PHP/README.md

-# php rest api
+# REST API USING PHP

-This REST API in PHP is created by following the tutorial given below: https://www.codeofaninja.com/2017/02/create-simple-rest-api-in-php.html
+This REST API in PHP is created by following the tutorial given below:

+ https://www.codeofaninja.com/2017/02/create-simple-rest-api-in-php.html

-Technologies used:
+Technology used: PHP, Mysql
-- MySQL,
-- php

 Database for the project is contained in database.json